santhoshkumarcbe/taskmanagement/README.md

 ## Overview

-The Task Management System is a Spring Boot-based system designed to facilitate tasks.
-It offers a set of RESTful API endpoints for assigning and managing tasks, user authentication, and user profiles with different roles (contributor, manager, admin).
+The Task Management and Collaboration Tool is a Spring Boot-based system designed to facilitate tasks.
+It offers a set of RESTful API endpoints for assigning and monitoring tasks, collaboration with between `manager` and `contributor`.

 ## Technologies Used